MontrealCorpusTools/PolyglotDB/docs/source/installation.rst

 a PolyglotDB database is through setting up a [Polyglot server](https://github.com/MontrealCorpusTools/polyglot-server).
 The Polyglot server can be set up on a lab's central server, or you can run it on your local computer as well (though many of PolyglotDB's algorithms benefit from having more processors and memory available).
-Please see the Polyglot server documentation for more information on setting it up.
+Please see the Polyglot server documentation for more information on setting it up (http://polyglot-server.readthedocs.io/en/latest/getting_started.html).

 PolyglotDB provides a lightweight Python client for connecting to remote servers without any external prerequisites (these are handled by the Polyglot server) besides Python packages.